Organic Flower Gardening

 Organic Pest Control

-A healthy organic garden has a robust population of insects—most of which are benign or beneficial.
-It is estimated that only 10 percent or fewer of the insects in most gardens are harmful pests.
-The dangers of synthetic pesticides are well-documented—these should not be used in an organic garden; however, even some organic pesticides can actually be quite harmful to sensitive creatures like bees.
-Read the label well before using a solution in your organic garden.
+A healthy organic garden has a robust population of insects—most of which are beneficial.
+It is estimated that 10 percent or fewer of the insects in most gardens are harmful pests.
+Such a small problem doesn’t require resorting to dangerous synthetic pesticides.
+They should never be used in an organic garden; however, even some organic pesticides can actually be quite harmful to bees.
+Be sure to read the label before using even an organic pesticide in your organic garden.

-Before reaching for an organic pesticide, first determine if you really have a pest problem at all.
+And start by determining if you really have a pest problem.
 That damage you see might simply be a monarch caterpillar eating the leaf of a milkweed plant—the food it needs to become an adult butterfly.

-Keep pests in check naturally and organically by attracting and supporting the beneficial insects that prey on them.
-"Natural enemies" like lady bugs, predatory wasps, lacewings, and assassin bugs are nature's pest control.
-Provide them with the plants they love, such as yarrow, goldenrod, sunflower, golden Alexander, dill, fennel, mint, and more.
+If you do have a pest problem, try to keep pests in check naturally and organically by attracting and supporting the beneficial insects that prey on them.
+"Natural enemies" like ladybugs, predatory wasps, lacewings, and assassin bugs are nature's pest control.
+Provide them with the plants they love, such as yarrow, goldenrod, sunflower, and golden Alexander.

-Enjoy your organic flower garden throughout the year by creating dried floral arrangements.
-Traditional arrangements might include dried lavender, rose, chamomile, or globe amaranth.
-Or, go local with a dried bouquet of flowers indigenous to you area like dried native sunflowers, anise hyssop, bee balms, and yarrow.
+Enjoy your organic flower garden even in the winter by creating dried floral arrangements.
+Include dried lavender, chamomile, globe amaranth, or roses.
+Or shop your local farmers market—they’re usually a treasure trove of fresh and dried bouquets and wreaths.
+Generally, they are made from flowers indigenous to your area like dried sunflowers, anise hyssop, bee balms, and yarrow.